Evaluating the use of e-assessment in a first-year pure mathematics module: Conclusion

 \section{Conclusion}

-In conclusion, I believe that the online quizzes successfully achieved their intended goals of, firstly, providing students with an extrinsic motivation to engage with learning material early on in order to academically support them with their transition from A-Level mathematics to university-level pure mathematics and, secondly, of emphasising the importance of the small details within proofs.
+In conclusion, I believe that the online quizzes successfully achieved their intended goals of, firstly, providing students with an extrinsic motivation to engage with learning material early on in order to academically support them with their transition from A-Level mathematics to university-level pure mathematics and, secondly, of emphasizing the importance of the small details within proofs.
 While only up to 23\% of students seemed to think that the online quizzes helped them with the subsequent writing of their own proofs, I believe that this is due to a gap between learnt knowledge and knowing how to apply this learnt knowledge.
 However, I do believe that, in the future, it will be possible to easily bridge that gap by, for example, linking learnt knowledge from the online quizzes with exercises in problem classes.

-Furthermore, while I do not believe that BlackBoard is flawlessly adapted to mathematics and its notation, I think that its use for online quizzes is sustainable until more well-adapted e-learning systems for mathematics are developed.
-Advantages of using BlackBoard are that it supports the basic use of \LaTeX, automatic marking which is especially great for large cohorts, a variety of questions types, automatic feedback tailored to students' selected answer choices, and automatic randomisation of questions and answer choices so that quizzes may be re-used in subsequent academic years.
+Furthermore, while I do not believe that Blackboard is flawlessly adapted to mathematics and that it would certainly benefit the integration of STACK, I think that its use for online quizzes is sustainable until more well-adapted e-learning systems for mathematics are developed.
+Advantages of using Blackboard are that it supports the basic use of \LaTeX, automatic marking which is especially great for large cohorts, a variety of questions types, automatic feedback tailored to students' selected answer choices, and automatic randomisation of questions and answer choices so that quizzes may be re-used in subsequent academic years.

 Henceforth, I believe that institutions, which only have one summative end-of-term exam, would benefit from using online quizzes in first-year undergraduate pure mathematics courses -- supplementary to formative written homework assignments -- as a means to engage students with learning material early on and to support them in their proof learning process.
-For the successful introduction of online quizzes, I would like to add several recommendation:
+For the successful introduction of online quizzes, I would like to add several recommendation.
+The final four recommendations are based on my own findings and personal observations: